Dancia has been taking pictures and finding clients for foodies since 2012. She also acts as an influencer on Instagram.

 Originally my family and I were walking through Greek Town in Downtown Toronto, (located in Ontario, Canada) to check out Pilaros Taste of the Danforth Greek Festival—only to find out we were an entire week early.
 Not sure of what to do next, we decided to visit the Distillery District at Parliament Street and Mill Street.

 We had never been there before, and one look at the place made us want to never leave.
 Its unique surrounding buildings and decorations welcomed us as we walked through the district.
 Many small tents were set up, selling various items ranging from decorations to pendants to snacks and much more.
 Apparently, these specific tents are set up only three times a year.
 Each week, the tents are greeted by a new store or artist.
-This made me interested in coming more often and see and experience different things as the year progresses.
+This made me interested in coming more often to see and experience different things throughout the year.

 Wandering off further, not knowing where we were going, we reached a restaurant area on Tank House Lane and Pure Spirits Mews.
 The beautiful buildings lured us deeper into the area, and we found ourselves settling into the Mill Street Brew Pub.
 Never having eaten there before, I prepared to judge and rate this interesting place.